Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "Meanings are not determined by situations, but we determine ourselves by the meanings we give to situations."
+> "Don't think money does everything or you are going to end up doing everything for money."
-> — **Alfred Adler**
+> — **Voltaire**

 ---

-_Last updated: 18 October 2025 ⏳_
+_Last updated: 19 October 2025 ⏳_